Craft Skills Training

 The webpage on tertiary education and CPD and the gallery of images from training sessions may also be of interest.

-For info on our popular stone carving courses for the public, click here.
+For info on our popular stone carving workshops for the public, click here.

 Telephone 01453 861541